felixalacampagne/Windows11/not-sending-pc-to-landfill.md

   of the disk list in Explorer under Windows 10, but this was the first time I had seen actual errors while transferring files.

+30-May-2025
+Realised that the 'Turn On Windows Security Center service' notification that I have been seeing off and on for a fair while now on minnie is not related to windows update and clicking the notification does not turn on the service even though the notification goes away.

+There appear to be two DCOM permission events related to each failed start of the Security Center service:

+CLSID Windows.SecurityCenter.WscBrokerManager APPID Unavailable CLSID Windows.SecurityCenter.SecurityAppBroker APPID Unavailable

+The event message claims 'This security permission can be modified using the Component Services administrative tool.'
+After some googling I discovered that this means 'dcomcnfg'.
+There is nothing in the list of items in dcomcnfg which matches the values in the events.

+So I spent ages trying to figure out what they applied to with no luck.
+There are one or two mentions of the events but never any solutions.

+I tried resetting the security center via the start menu and via powershell.

+Nothing works.
+The only other so called solution is to perform a repair installation of Windows which claims to keep your personal files and wipes out all your apps.
+This is a major thing to avoid on minnie.
+Given that Windows 10 is out of support in Oct 2025 I figure that this issue, which does not actually stop minnie from doing what I want it to but does suggest that it is vulnerable to bad stuff, is the excuse I have been waiting for to do the unsupported upgrade to Windows 11.
+So far the upgraded speedy has been doing OK with Windows 11 so now is the time to see if the same will apply to minnie.

+For the record minnie is equipped with;

+- Intel(R) Core(TM) i5-5200U CPU @ 2.20GHz
+- 8GB RAM
+- Intel(R) HD Graphics 5500 (128 MB)
+- Liteonit LMH-256V2M-41 MSATA 256GB SSD for the OS disk
+- 2x Realtek PCIe GbE Family NICs
+- uninstalled WiFi NIC which was always causing problems with windows update
+- Windows 10 Pro

+Windows 11 installation started by running setup.exe from USB in Windows 10, same as for speedy.

 So that's it for now.

 I'll let it run for a few weeks before I contemplate repeating the excerise on the fanless computer.
 This